Integrated Humanities Program

-The Integrated Humanities Program (IHP), also known as the Pearson Integrated Humanities Program, was a program at the University of Kansas in the 1970s.
-The program was dedicated to the instilling of wonder in and pursuit of truth with underclassmen.
-It was led by three faculty: Dr. Dennis Quinn, Dr. John Senior, and Dr. Frank Nelick.
+The Integrated Humanities Program (IHP), also known as the Pearson Integrated Humanities Program, was an undergraduate program at the University of Kansas during the 1970s.
+The program taught a curriculum based on the Great Books.
+It was led by three members of the faculty: Dr. Dennis Quinn, Dr. John Senior, and Dr. Frank Nelick.

 Academics and activities

 In the words of Dennis Quinn, the program sought to "teach the Great Books, the classics, from the Greeks up through the Romans and through the Middle Ages and the Renaissance into the modern times.”
 In addition to studying the great books, the students also got together for poetry memorization, singing folk songs, formal waltzing lessons, and stargazing, an activity the founders thought to be one of the greatest sources of wonder.

 According to Micah Meadowcroft, writing for National Affairs, IHP was "short-lived but enormously influential".
 Several alumni went on to found Cair Paravel Latin School in Topeka.